pishuli/vimconfig/README.md

 ## Install other plugins

 Launch vim and run`:PluginInstall`command or run `vim +PluginInstall +qall` from command line directly.
-After done that, please go to <https://github.com/Valloric/YouCompleteMe> to see more about the installation of YouCompleteMe plugin.
+After done that, please go to <https://github.com/Valloric/YouCompleteMe> or use `:help youcompleteme` command to see more about the installation of YouCompleteMe plugin.

 ## Install powerline fonts